 Since Rajasthan is the largest state in India by area, travelling through the length and breadth at a stretch becomes quite a task.
 Hence, I am here to help you with the complete planning of a 7-day itinerary to Rajasthan.

 Travelling is more about collecting experiences and memories for me than spending lavishly.
 I hope this travelogue will help fellow travellers live their nomadic dreams and help break the financial barriers.

 How To Plan A Week Long Road Trip To Rajasthan?

-I had been planning to pursue a road trip to Rajasthan from the past three years.
+I had been planning to pursue a road trip to Rajasthan for the past three years.
 But thanks to my wife, who quite skillfully diverted the itineraries towards coastal destinations in India.
 So this time around I declared my rebellion.

-A week long road trip to Rajasthan can only be rewarding if you plan it well.
+A week-long road trip to Rajasthan can only be rewarding if you plan it well.
 This state is abundantly rich in history, culture, heritage and most importantly their hospitality.

 And this is exactly why I am here to help you plan it.
 But first let me share my itinerary with all of you that comprised of 4 cities – Chittorgarh, Udaipur, Ranakpur, and Kumbhalgarh.